 RE: Sabbatical Applications

-Final Note: Review of proposals will occur only during the spring semester of each academic year.
-Because sabbatical applications must be submitted at least two semesters in advance, faculty members cannot apply in the spring semester for a sabbatical to be taken in the fall semester immediately following submission of the application.
+Review of proposals will occur only during the fall semester.
+A proposal submitted in Fall 2017 can apply for a sabbatical in Fall 2018 or Spring 2019.
+Because sabbatical applications must be submitted at least two semesters in advance, faculty members cannot apply in the fall semester for a sabbatical to be taken in the spring semester immediately following submission of the application.

 West Chester University's strategic plan emphasizes a teacher-scholar connection.
 Each department has developed a teacher-scholar model which defines the ways faculty members bring their scholarship into their teaching and their teaching into their scholarship.
 West Chester University teacher-scholars actively engage students in connecting the life of the mind to the world in which they live through the exploration of scholarship.